SolidityServices/mkk/docs/sites-inputs-functions.md

 All functions on this page will need the poolAddress, before arriving to this page, the user needs to select a pool from the list

 ## To display

+- pool contract address
+  + description: address of the pool
+  + format in contract: address type
+  + display format: sting
+  + function: needs to be known at this point, can be queried from poolFactory: `getPool(index)`

+- pool balance
+  + description: eth balance of the pool
+  + format in contract: wei
+  + display format: ether - https://etherconverter.online/ 1 ether = 1000000000000000000 wei
+  + function: `getPoolBalance(poolAddress)`

+- allGrossContributions
+  + description: all contributions received by the pool
+  + format in contract: wei
+  + display format: ether - https://etherconverter.online/ 1 ether = 1000000000000000000 wei
+  + function: `getAllGrossContributions(poolAddress)`

+- creator address
+  + description:
+  + format in contract: address type
+  + display format: sting
+  + function: `getCreatorAddress(poolAddress)`

+- provider address
+  + description:
+  + format in contract: address type
+  + display format: sting
+  + function: `getProviderAddress(poolAddress)`

+- creatorStash
+  + description: accumulated fees for the pool creator
+  + format in contract: wei
+  + display format: ether - https://etherconverter.online/ 1 ether = 1000000000000000000 wei
+  + function: `getCreatorStash(poolAddress)`

+- providerStash
+  + description: accumulated fees for the pool provider
+  + format in contract: wei
+  + display format: ether - https://etherconverter.online/ 1 ether = 1000000000000000000 wei
+  + function: `getProviderStash(poolAddress)`

+- sentToSale
+  + description: if funds have been sent from the pool to the sale
+  + display format: boolean
+  + format in contract: boolean
+  + function: `isSentToSale(poolAddress)`

+- tokensReceivedConfirmed
+  + description: if sale tokens have been received from the sale to the pool
+  + display format: boolean
+  + format in contract: boolean
+  + function: `areTokensReceivedConfirmed(poolAddress)`

+- sale address
+  + description: Ethereum address of the token sale contract
+  + format in contract: address type
+  + display format: sting
+  + function: `getSaleAddress(poolAddress)`

+- token address
+  + description: Ethereum address of the erc-20 token contract of the sale
+  + format in contract: address type
+  + display format: sting
+  + function: `getTokenAddress(poolAddress)`

+- creator fee rate
+  + description: Fee percentage collected for the pool creator
+  + display format: number input field, percentage value with two decimal accuracy e.g 12.34%, allowed range: 0-100
+  + format in contract: has to be an integer, has to be multiplied by 100, eg: 1.00% -> 100 , 100.00% -> 10000, 12.34% -> 1234
+  + function: `getCreatorFeeRate(poolAddress)`

+- provider fee rate
+  + description: Fee percentage collected for the provider
+  + display format: number input field, percentage value with two decimal accuracy e.g 12.34%, allowed range: 0-100
+  + format in contract: has to be an integer, has to be multiplied by 100, eg: 1.00% -> 100 , 100.00% -> 10000, 12.34% -> 1234
+  + function: `getProviderFeeRate(poolAddress)`

+- sale start date
+  + description: Start date of the token sale
+  + display format: date and time input field
+  + format in contract: unix timestamp with one second resolution e.g: 2018-11-26T20:30:35+00:00 -> 1543264235
+  + function: `getStartDate(poolAddress)`

+- sale end date
+  + description: End date of the token sale
+  + display format: date and time input field
+  + format in contract: unix timestamp with one second resolution e.g: 2018-11-26T20:30:35+00:00 -> 1543264235
+  + function: `getEndDate(poolAddress)`

+- min contribution
+  + description: Minimum contribution amount allowed
+  + format in contract: wei
+  + display format: ether - https://etherconverter.online/ 1 ether = 1000000000000000000 wei
+  + function: `getMinContribution(poolAddress)`

+- max contribution
+  + description: Maximum contribution amount allowed
+  + format in contract: wei
+  + display format: ether - https://etherconverter.online/ 1 ether = 1000000000000000000 wei
+  + function: `getMaxContribution(poolAddress)`

+- min pool goal
+  + description: Minimum goal for the pool
+  + format in contract: wei
+  + display format: ether - https://etherconverter.online/ 1 ether = 1000000000000000000 wei
+  + function: `getMinPoolGoal(poolAddress)`

+- max pool allocation
+  + description: Maximium amount of funds collectable by the pool
+  + format in contract: wei
+  + display format: ether - https://etherconverter.online/ 1 ether = 1000000000000000000 wei
+  + function: `getMaxPoolAllocation(poolAddress)`

+- withdraw timelock (optional)
+  + description: The amount of time has to be elapsed between contribution and withdrawal of contribution
+  + display format: time duration input with settable amount of days, hours, seconds
+  + format in contract: unix timestamp for durations with one second resolution e.g: 01h-01m-01s -> 3661
+  + function: `getWithdrawTimelock(poolAddress)`

+- is whitelist pool
+  + description: Will the pool have a whitelist for allowed users
+  + display format: boolean
+  + format in contract: boolean
+  + function: `isWhitelistPool(poolAddress)`

+  ### Batch functions

+  - `getAllPoolStats(poolAddress)`
+  - `getPoolParams(poolAddress)`

 # Pool contributor page